zbmed/damalos/docs/submission.md

 # Submission process

+This year DaMaLOS welcomes two main type of contributions: (i) **journal submissions** (if your research is mature enough for a peer-reviewed journal submission) and (ii) regular **workshop submissions** for ongoing and preliminary work

 ## Journal permanent collection at JBioMedSem

 The [Journal of Biomedical Semantics](https://www.biomedcentral.com/){:target="_blank"} hosts a [DaMaLOS permanent collection](https://www.biomedcentral.com/collections/damalos){:target="_blank"}.
-This year we will welcome direct submissions to the journal collection for those researchers with a topic mature enough for peer-reviewed publication.
+This year we welcome direct submissions to the journal collection for those researchers with a topic mature enough for peer-reviewed publication.
 If you opt for this option, please visit the [submission guideline](https://jbiomedsem.biomedcentral.com/submission-guidelines){:target="_blank"} provided by the journal.
 Make sure you select the DaMaLOS collection when submitting.
-We aim at offering up to 20% of discount on the journal submission fee for the first 5 journal submissions.
+We aim at offering up to 20% of discount on the journal submission fee for the first 5 journal submissions, more information on processing fees at the journal pages.

 JBioMedSem offers a preprint server for submission to the journal while the peer-reviewed process is ongoing.

-For those submitting to the journal track,please be aware that you are also expected to join the workshop, i.e., participate and present the corresponding submission at the workshop.
+For those submitting to the journal track, please be aware that you are also expected to join the workshop, i.e., participate and present the corresponding submission at the workshop.

 ## Workshop track

-Authors can also go for a workshop submission as in previous years, an ideal option for ongoing research and position papers.
+Authors can also go for a workshop submission as in previous years, an ideal option for ongoing research, preliminary work and position papers.
+Submissions will be evaluated by at least two members of the [Program Committee](./pc.md).
+Accepted papers will go to the proceedings of the workshop and will be publicly available under CC-by 4.0 license at [PUBLISSO FRL](https://repository.publisso.de/){:target="_blank"} indexed by [LIVIVO](https://www.livivo.de/) and [DBLP](https://dblp.org/search?q=damalos).
+Accepted workshop papers will be later invited to submit an extended and improved version to the Journal of Biomedical Semantics (JBMS).

 ### Types of submissions
 * Full research papers (up to 10 pages): Presenting novel scientific research
-* Research objects (up to 10 pages): Describing datasets, software, workflows, training materials
+* Research objects (up to 10 pages): Describing datasets, software, workflows, training materials and their metadata
-* Short research papers (up to 6 pages): Presenting research results at early stages or ongoing work
+* Short research papers (up to 6 pages): Presenting research results at early stages
-* Position papers (up to 6 pages): Introducing positions, ideas, opinions and discussions around them
+* Position papers (up to 6 pages): Introducing positions, ideas, opinions and discussions around a topic
 * Demos (up to 6 pages): Presenting tools (software, workflows and so) from a practical perspective

 ### Guidelines
 All submissions must be original and not simultaneously submitted to another journal or conference/workshop.
 All submissions must be in English.
 Proceedings of the workshop will be publicly available under [CC-by 4.0 license](https://creativecommons.org/licenses/by/4.0/){:target="_blank"}; by submitting you agree to the use of this license for accepted papers.
 We welcome **full research** (introducing novel research contributions, max 10 pages), **short research** (presenting early results or work in progress, max 6 pages), **position** (introducing an idea and discussion around it, max 6 pages) and **research objects** (description of datasets, software, workflows, max 10 pages) papers formatted according to [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines){:target="_blank"}

-Submissions will be evaluated by members of the [Program Committee](./pc.md)

-Accepted papers will be invited to submit an extended version to the [Journal of Biomedical Semantics (JBMS)](./jbms).

 ### Submission system
 All workshop submissions should be done via [EasyChair DaMaLOS-2022 workshop](https://easychair.org/conferences/?conf=damalos2022){:target="_blank"}